Children's Health

-Developing Communication, Language and Literacy through Play
+Developing Communication and Language through Play

 Development in spoken language is a crucial part of the National Curriculum as verbal communication underpins success in reading and writing.